 click on images to enlarge

 Chronotis lived a quiet life, acting as a librarian for nearly 12,000 years.
 Eventually, for his years of service, the Time Lords allowed him to retire to another planet.
-He decided to move to St Cedd’s College in Cambridge around the 17th century and lived in his TARDIS, disguised as his living quarters At The College.
-(Shada) He had lived At The college for some time by 1889.
+After taking The Worshipful and Ancient Law of Gallifrey with him from the archives and leaving a harmless decoy in its place, he elected to move to St Cedd’s College in Cambridge around the 17th century (Shada) and lived in his TARDIS, rescued “quite literally” from the scrap heap and disguised as his living quarters at the College.
+Under Time Lord law, an officially retired Time Lord was not allowed to own or possess a TARDIS.
+(Shada)), (Shada) He had already lived at the college for some time by 1889.
 (The Time Machination)

 When Salyavin began approaching his thirteenth incarnation, and thus the end of his cycle of regenerations, he sent a message to the Fourth Doctor to come and see him so he could return The Worshipful and Ancient Law of Gallifrey, which he had stolen.
-(Shada)
+(Shada, Shada)

 At the same time, Skagra was looking for a way into Shada and access to Salyavin.
 Combining a mind stealing sphere and Salyavin’s ability to implant his mind, Skagra planned to merge minds with everyone in the universe.
 (Shada) Salyavin died when Skagra’s sphere attacked him, searching for information about The Worshipful and Ancient Law of Gallifrey.
-Skagra didn’t realise that Chrontis was Salyavin.
+Skagra didn’t realise that Chronotis was Salyavin.
 Due to a serendipitous mistake made by Clare Keightley with Salyavin’s TARDIS, he was brought back into existence.
-(Shada) Skagra eventually made it to Shada, where he found out that Salyavin wasn’t there.
+(Shada, Shada) Skagra eventually made it to Shada, where he found out that Salyavin wasn’t there.
 Unfortunately, Chris Parsons worked out who Salyavin was while he was in the room, allowing Skagra to take over his mind.
-After the Doctor defeated Skagra, Salyvin returned to Cambridge to live as Professor Chronotis.
+After The Doctor defeated Skagra, Salyavin returned to Cambridge to live as Professor Chronotis.
 (Shada)

 In 1889, the Tenth Doctor mentioned Professor Chronotis to Jonathan Smith, asking if Smith, a man supposedly from Cambridge, knew Chronotis.
 (The Time Machination)